-Of course, when you go to an island, why miss a chance to have the view of the sea – so we decided to stay at an Airbnb very close to the sea.
+Of course, when you go to an island, why miss a chance to have the view of the sea – so we decided to stay at a rental very close to the sea.
 It was a bit pricey but totally worth it!

-This is a family-owned and run Airbnb and our hosts (two brothers) were absolutely delightful and guest-oriented.
+This is a family-owned and run holiday apartment and our hosts (two brothers) were absolutely delightful and guest-oriented.
 We were welcomed with a typical Italian aperitif when we checked in.

-If you are looking for a relaxing holiday in Capri then you will not regret staying in this Airbnb.
+If you are looking for a relaxing holiday in Capri, then you will not regret staying in this holiday rental.